Designing a User-centered Clinical Trial Activation Process

 Innovation Experience Design Lead:

 I conducted user interviews with a variety of physicians on their experience in clinical trial on boarding.
-I also read past briefs on the problem, consulted with operational staff, sifted through data on trial activation, and conducted a landscape analysis of trial processes at other academic medical centers, like Duke.
+I also read past briefs on the problem, consulted with operational staff, and sifted through data on trial activation.

 My final report delivered to our Chief Medical and Operation Officers gave user-centered advice to address the problem.
 With creative analogies to Nintendo game design, leap-frog innovations with cell phones in the developing world, and scavenger hunts, the final report, written with my MD director, gave practical strategies for placing the physician, rather than the regulatory boards, at the center of the user experience.